Adroit-Studios/Unity-TobiiGameIntegration-InputSystemAdapter/README.md

 This package does not ship the Tobii Game Integration SDK files.
 You need to copy the required SDK files from the official Tobii SDK into your Unity project.

-### 1. Add the managed wrapper script
+### 1. Add the managed API DLL

-Copy `TobiiGameIntegrationApi.cs` from the Tobii SDK into your project under a normal runtime scripts folder, for example:
+Copy the managed SDK assembly into your project Plugins folder:

-- `Assets/Imported/Tobii/Scripts/TobiiGameIntegrationApi.cs`
+- `Assets/Plugins/Tobii.GameIntegration.Net.dll`

-The exact folder name is not important, but it must be inside `Assets/` so Unity compiles it.
+Do not include `TobiiGameIntegrationApi.cs` when using the managed DLL path.

-### 2. Add the native DLLs
+### 2. Add the native runtime DLL

-Copy the Tobii native plugin DLLs into a plugin folder in your project, for example:
+Copy the native plugin DLL into Plugins:

-- `Assets/Plugins/Tobii/`

-On Windows Editor x64, the important file is typically:

-- `tobii_gameintegration_x64.dll`
+- `Assets/Plugins/tobii_gameintegration_x64.dll`

 ### 3. Verify Unity import settings

-After copying the DLLs into `Assets/Plugins/Tobii/`, select each DLL in Unity and confirm the Plugin Inspector settings match the platform you want to support.
+Select each DLL in Unity and confirm Plugin Inspector settings.

-For a Windows-only setup, the DLL should usually be enabled for:
+For `Tobii.GameIntegration.Net.dll` (managed):

+- `Auto Reference` enabled
+- Included for Editor and target runtime platforms

+For `tobii_gameintegration_x64.dll` (native, Windows x64):

-- Editor
+- Editor enabled
-- Standalone
+- Standalone enabled
-- Windows x86_64
+- Windows x86_64 enabled

-### 4. Common issue
+### 4. Common issues

-If Unity throws `DllNotFoundException`, the usual causes are:
+If Unity throws `DllNotFoundException`, usual causes are:

-- the DLL was not copied into the project
+- native DLL not copied into `Assets/Plugins`
-- the wrong DLL variant was copied
+- wrong native DLL variant for your platform
-- `TobiiGameIntegrationApi.cs` is expecting a debug DLL name such as `tobii_gameintegration_x64_d.dll`, but only a release DLL is present.
-You may need to edit the provided `TobiiGameIntegrationApi.cs` in order to point to the non _d versions of the .dll files.
+- native DLL platform settings are incorrect

+If package scripts cannot resolve `Tobii.GameIntegration.Net` types:

+- managed `Tobii.GameIntegration.Net.dll` is missing
+- `Auto Reference` is disabled on the managed DLL
+- both `TobiiGameIntegrationApi.cs` and `Tobii.GameIntegration.Net.dll` are present and conflicting

 ## Quick Start